 READ ALSO: Best Tech to Get Your Healthy

 Self-watering plant pots are now a thing that exists, even if you thought you’d never hear that sentence.
 It might not be a hoverboard but they feel kind of futuristic nonetheless.
 It certainly makes your life easier because you won’t have to worry about remembering to water the plants.

 Use a Robotic Vacuum

 Of all the tasks you need to do around the house to keep it clean and functional, the one people seem to hate most of all is vacuum cleaning.
 It’s noisy, cumbersome and time-consuming, especially if you haven’t got a high spec vacuum cleaner at your disposal.

-That’s why you should consider using a robotic vacuum cleaner.
+That’s why you should consider using a robotic vacuum cleaner with hoover vacuum parts.
 They do exactly what the name suggests.
 They do the basics of vacuum cleaning for you and they move around the floor by themselves.
 There’s no real input from you, so you can sit back and put your feet up.

 Buy a Universal Remote

 These days, it can seem like your collection of remotes for all the many devices you have is too much to handle.
 It’s not sustainable to have 5 or 6 remotes lying around and in use all the time.
 That’s why you should simply buy a universal remote and make it the only remote you use.

 They work like magic.
 You simply sync it with all the different devices you want to control and then start using it like normal.
 It really couldn’t be much simpler; you’ll wonder why you didn’t invest in one sooner.